The Hidden Reason Your Blowouts Never Last

 Why Moisture Is Usually The Real Problem

-Moisture is the most misunderstood variable in styling.
+Moisture is one of the most misunderstood variables in styling.

 Hair can feel dry externally while still carrying internal moisture.